wso2/product-mi-tooling/dashboard/monitoring-dashboard/distribution/carbon-home/README.txt

 Monitoring Dashboard for WSO2 Micro Integrator
 ======================================================================

-Welcome to the Monitoring Dashboard @product.version@ for WSO2 Micro Integrator for @mi.version@ This is a lightweight UI server that hosts the React application used to implement the monitoring dashboard.
+Welcome to the Monitoring Dashboard @product.version@ for WSO2 Micro Integrator @mi.version@ This is a lightweight UI server that hosts the React application used to implement the monitoring dashboard.